MiguelMSandin/phylogeniesQuickStart/README.md

 ## What is a phylogenetic tree?

-## Basic command line pipeline that I normally use for quick and exploratory analyses
+## Basic command line pipeline

+Please, bear in mind that there are many different ways to infer phylogenetic patterns among genes, proteins or even morphological characters.
+So here I will just guide you through a basic step-by-step pipeline that I normally use for quick and exploratory analyses.

 ### Align
 Depending on the sequences you are aligning you may want to play with the options.
 I recommend playing with them and with different datasets (highly similar or highly divergent sequences) to fully understand them.